akhidrb/quran-companion/README.md

 - **Source citations** — Surah name + ayah number on every claim
 - **Confidence classification** — Direct Matches (≥ 0.65 similarity) vs Related Verses
 - **Low confidence flag** — shown when retrieval confidence is below 50%

+### Read tab — Quran reader

+Browse all 114 surahs and read every verse with Arabic text and English translation.
+Click any verse to open a reflection panel — the AI draws on Fi Zilal al-Quran and Ibn Kathir to generate a reflection grounded in classical scholarship.
+Reflections are pre-generated and cached so they load instantly after the first request.
+The reflection panel is resizable by dragging its left edge.

 ---